Golden Globes 2021: Love for ‘Schitt's Creek' Keeps Coming

 The love just keeps flowing down “Schitt’s Creek.”

-The Canadian comedy series created by the father-son team of Eugene and Dan Levy that dominated September’s Emmy Awards is the winner of the Golden Globe for best comedy or musical TV series.
+The Canadian comedy series created by the father-son team of Eugene and Dan Levy that dominated September’s Emmy Awards won a Golden Globe for best comedy or musical TV series.

 Dan Levy accepted the award Sunday night, saying that by its final season, “Schitt’s Creek” took him and his cast and crew “to places we never thought possible.”